Degrees of Freedom in Wireless Interference Networks with Cooperative Transmission and Backhaul Load Constraints: System Model and Notation

 \subsubsection{Connectivity graph}

 The cellular model is represented by an undirected connectivity graph $G(V,E)$ shown in Figure \ref{Cellular Network}(b) where each vertex $u\in V$ corresponds to a transmitter-receiver pair.
 For any node $a$, the transmitter, receiver and intended message (word) corresponding to the node are denoted by $T_{a}$, $R_{a}$ and $W_{a}$, respectively.
 An edge $e\in E$ between two vertices $u,v\in V$ corresponds to a channel existing between the transmitter at $u$ and the receiver at $v$, and vice-versa.
 The dotted lines denote interference between sectors that belong to the same cell, and is ignored in our model.
+For any node $a$, ${\cal N}_a$ denotes the set of nodes adjacent to node $a$ and that includes node $a$.
 To simplify the presentation, without much loss of generality, we consider only $K-$user networks where $\sqrt{K}$ is an integer, and nodes are numbered as in Figure~\ref{Cellular Network}(b).
 (In the figure, $\sqrt{K}=6$).
 Since we are studying the performance in the asymptotic limit of the number of users, the assumption is not restrictive.